stonybrook-lin539-f21/main/source/02_n-grams/01_scaling_ngrams.md

 The second grammar thus behaves exactly like the first, but has a normalized form without any $n$-grams of different length.
 That's why the second grammar is called a **normal form** of the first one.
 **Theorem** is just a fancy term for a statement that follows from a fixed set of assumptions.
-So we are proving a theorem about the existence of a normal form, hence the term normal form theorem.
+So we are proving a theorem about the existence of a normal form, hence the term **normal form theorem**.

 In order to avoid an overload of notation and terminology, we state the theorem in a slightly inaccurate manner as follows: